keplordb / docs · v0.1.0 · typed derive · intern cache

 methoddescription

 engine.delete_event("id")Tombstone a single event by id.
+O(1) append to tombstones file.
 Excluded from subsequent reads.

 engine.gc(cutoff_ts_ns)Drop every segment with max_ts < cutoff.
+Uses in-memory manifest — zero disk reads.
 Returns stats.

 Errors